vinibrsl/internet-affordability/README.md

 # Internet Affordability by Country

-Access to Internet is a basic human right, the United Nations declared in 2016, however there are many country that Internet is still not affordable.
+Access to Internet is a basic human right, the United Nations declared in 2016, however there are many countries that Internet is still not affordable.
 In Europe, 87% of families enjoy Internet access, while that figure is only 18% in Africa.

 This project shows that there are countries that Internet access costs more than 20% of the average monthly income of a household.